wznmickey/Minhang_University_Railway/README.md

 BY-NC-SA https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh

-The json file is formatted by prettier to make `merge` possible.
+The exported json file is formatted by prettier to make `merge` possible.